Ellensburg Rodeo

 The Ellensburg Rodeo opens every Labor Day weekend along with the Kittitas County Fair in Ellensburg, Washington.
 Started in 1923, the Ellensburg Rodeo has grown from a local competition among ranch hands to the Professional event of today with over 500 contestants and prize money in excess of $250,000.
-Within the Pacific Northwest, the Ellensburg Rodeo is second in size only to the Calgary Stampede in Calgary, Alberta, and is considered to be one of America's top 25 rodeos.
+Within the Pacific Northwest, the Ellensburg Rodeo is considered to be one of America's top 25 rodeos.
 The Ellensburg Rodeo was inducted to the ProRodeo Hall of Fame in 2020.

-The rodeo went on hiatus from 1942 to 1944 and 2020.
+The rodeo went on hiatus from 1942 to 1944 because of World War II, and in 2020 because of the COVID-19 pandemic.